MylesBorins/theremax/posts/audio.md

 ![example tuning](/images/example-tuning.png)
 <br>

 Once I found a sound that was worth exploring I used faust to compile the reverb to a C++ function using the faust minimal.cpp architecture file.
 After breaking out the headers from the compiled cpp file I was able to simple create a Reverb object and call its compute function to get an audio buffer.

-Some more

-and some more
+This part was a little bit tricky as the way faust is expecting audio buffer to be an array of buffer which is a different interface than rt-audio's method of interlacing all channels on a single buffer.